-All members of athletic squads/teams must travel to and from all out of town trips in school authorized transportation unless approved by the Athletic Director, Principal or Coach.
+All members of athletic squads/teams must travel to and from all out of town trips in school-authorized transportation unless approved by the Administration or Coach.
 Coaches will have on hand an approved sign out sheet that allows parents only to sign out a player and transport them home.
-By parents signing out a player and transporting them; that parent assumes all responsibility/liability.
-In extenuating circumstances parents can complete an Atlanta Community Schools Athletic Return Route Form if they are requesting that their student be given permission to travel with another adult other than the parents themselves; this form must be pre-approved by the AD or Principal prior to the contest.
+By parents signing out a player and transporting them, that parent assumes all responsibility/liability.
+In extenuating circumstances, parents can complete an Atlanta Community Schools Athletic Return Route Form if they are requesting that their student be given permission to travel with another adult other than the parents themselves; this form must be pre-approved by Administration prior to the contest.